AidanFoushee/week01/README.md

 My software is a very simple demonstration of the classic Hello World program.

 {Provide a link to your YouTube demonstration.
-It should be a one minute demo of the software running and a walkthrough of the code}
+It should be a one minute demo of the software running and a walkthrough of the code.}

 [Software Demo Video](http://youtube.link.goes.here)